On the moments of the variance-gamma distribution: Results and proofs

 Now, let $(U,V)$ be a bivariate normal random vector with zero mean vector, variances $(\sigma_U^2,\sigma_V^2)$ and correlation coefficient $\rho$.
 Set $s=\sigma_U\sigma_V$, and let $Z=UV$ be the product of these correlated normal random variables.
 Consider also the mean $\overline{Z}_n=n^{-1}(Z_1+Z_2+\cdots+Z_n)$, where $Z_1,Z_2,\ldots,Z_n$ are independent copies of $Z$.
 It was noted by \cite{gaunt thesis} that $Z$ has a VG distribution and later by \cite{gaunt prod} that more generally

-which resulted in an independent derivation of the PDFs of $Z$ and $\overline{Z}_n$ that had previously been obtained by \cite{np16}.
 Combining (\ref{vgrep}) with (\ref{mom1}) and (\ref{mom3}), the following formulas for the moments and absolute moments of $\overline{Z}_n$ are immediate; formulas for the moments of $Z$ follow on setting $n=1$.
 These formulas are simpler than those recently given by \cite{gaunt22}.

 \begin{corollary}Let the previous notations prevail.
 Then, for $k>-1$,

 whilst, for $k\in\mathbb{Z}^+$,

 \end{corollary}